sungnga/revents/README.md

     - `{ menuItem: 'About', render: () => <AboutTab profile={profile} /> }`

 ### [6.
 Adding the profile form: ProfileForm component]()
+- The ProfileForm allows the user to edit and update their profile displayName and profile description.
+This form has form validation (using Formik) where they must provide a displayName.
+There's also a Cancel button to exit out of ProfileForm
 - In features/profiles/profilePage folder, create a component/file called ProfileForm.jsx
 - In ProfileForm.jsx file:
   - Import the following: